Step By Step Guide To Sheet Metal Bending

 • No hemming

-Bending will also add a little bit of time to your order, so check out SendCutSend’s processing and shipping policies to estimate the turnaround for your parts.
+Bending will also add a little bit of time to your order, so check out SendCutSend’s processing and shipping policies.
+The estimated ship date for your order shows at checkout.

 Step 4: Finishing Bent Sheet Metal